duongpham-vietnam-student/JokesWeb/mysite/README.md

   - App Name: Jokes Website.
   - Description: a simple website for writer.
 You can write, read many jokes and exchange with the literary community.
 # 2. Preliminary Data Model
   I will use MongoDB to create Database.
-It contain:
+It contains:
   - User Database: identification number(IN), name, password, star ( sum stars of all your jokes), role (admin or user).
 Primary key is IN.
   - Jokes Database: jokes identification number(JIN), name, author(name of User), content, star (points of your jokes if anyone like it).
 Primary key is JIN.
 # 3. Preliminary Functional Areas